InsertX2k/temp_cleaner_gui/README.md

 <br/>

-**Please keep in mind this recompiling guide doesn't work for the version 1.53, and I won't be doing a new recompiling guide, feel free to read the source code so you can learn how do you add new features to the program.**
+**Please keep in mind this recompiling guide doesn't work for the version 1.52 (Updates 2 and 3), and I won't be doing a new recompiling guide, feel free to read the source code so you can learn how do you add new features to the program.**

 <br/>